aave-starknet-project/aave-starknet-bridge/README.md

 - To deposit:

-Users can deposit their staticAToken  by calling `deposit()` on L1 `token bridge` or deposit from the underlying asset of the staticAToken directly by calling the `depositUnderlying()`.
+Users can either bridge their staticAToken to L2 by calling `deposit()` on `TokenBridge`, or deposit the underlying asset of the staticAToken directly by calling the `depositUnderlying()`.

 - To withdraw:

-To withdraw their staticATokens, the users need to call the `initiate_withdraw` on L2 `token_bridge`.
+To bridge their staticATokens back to L1, users need to call the `initiate_withdraw` on L2 `token_bridge`.

 ## Synchronisation of rewards on L1 <> L2

 The challenge here was to allow users to continue enjoying the same rewards as on L1 by continously updating -whenever is possible- the `acc_rewards_per_token` of all ETHStaticATokens to match the value of their respective StaticATokens on L1.
+To achieve that, we have updated the `_beforeBeforeTokenTransfer()` function on the new implementation of staticATokens (`StaticATokensLMNew.sol`) to send a message (through the bridge) with the latest `acc_rew_per_token` value.
-To achieve that, we frequently update the `acc_rewards_per_token` on each ETHStaticAToken by calling `push_acc_rewards_per_token` which takes as an additional argument the latest block number on L1.
-The tracking of rewards and block numbers is assured by `claimable.cairo`.
+We update the `acc_rewards_per_token` on each ETHStaticAToken by calling `push_acc_rewards_per_token`, and the tracking of rewards is ensured by `claimable.cairo`.

 ## Claiming rewards on L2